-Plants are living organisms upon which different organisms depend for food, shelter, etc. Different parts of plants exhibit different roles.
+Plants are one of the most essential living organisms on earth.
+They are immensely beneficial to both animals and human beings.
+They produce oxygen which is crucial for the survival of living organisms.
+Trees provide shelter to animals and are also known for their medicinal benefits.
+Overall, different parts of plants exhibit different roles.
 They act as a source of food and oxygen and maintain the ecological balance.

 Parts Of Plants

 Roots are the important and underground part of a plant, which are collectively called the root system.
 They are the major part that anchors the plant firmly in the soil.
 They absorb water and minerals from the soil, synthesise plant growth regulators, and store reserve food material.
 The apical part of the root is covered by the root cap that protects the root apex.

 The direct elongation of radicle leads to the formation of primary roots that grow inside the soil in dicots.
 It bears lateral roots that are known as secondary and tertiary roots.